Sewer56/nexus-what-i-want-to-build/docs/tiny-file-downloads.md

 ------------

-## Real Life Example: Checking for Updates
+## Real Life Example: Checking for Updates in Reloaded-II

 !!! info "Up until now, I could never add update checking to my modding framework for mods hosted on Nexus."

-    Without breaking the Terms of Service anyway, which would be a bad example for an employee to set.
+    Without breaking the Terms of Service anyway, *which would be a bad example for an employee to set.*

 In my current [Reloaded-II](https://reloaded-project.github.io/Reloaded-II/) Framework [(wiki)](https://reloaded-project.github.io/Reloaded-II/)
 uploaded mod packages look something like this: